BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

    in the image at once it is better to do two different classifiers (unless you add a dedicated double positive class).
-However, if you want to find multiple classes are mutually exclusive (such as different cell types), then a single classifier is preferrable.
+However, if you want to find multiple classes are mutually exclusive (such as different cell types), then a single classifier may be preferrable.

 .. note::